NightScript370/nightscript370.github.io/pages/blog/summer-2020.md

 You know how I always meme StackZ for working on a billion projects at the same time?
 I think I fell into that trap too, but I thankfully narrowed my workflow throughout the end of the year.
 Here are a list of projects I've started but never finished:

-- WWW 2.0 - The classic VVVVVV was rewriten in JavaScript under the title WWW.
-My plan with this was to update the toolchains and add in the rest of the game.
-Backwards compatibility is a pain though, so it got dismissed
-- MMM Archive - An archive of the Mario Making Mods website.
-Couldn't do it because I needed a PC tool
 - Puffle Paddle Deluxe - A clone of Puffle Paddle for the Nintendo 3DS.
 While not canceled, StackZ never works on it
+- An archive for the Mario Making Mods website - Couldn't do it because I needed a PC tool which I couldn't end up finding.
+- nesDS - An NES emulator for the Nintendo DS(i).
+My fork had plans attached to it that would clean up the codebase, which never happened because it was too late in the summer
+- WWW 2.0 - The classic VVVVVV game, rewritten in JS for the web.
+My plan with this was to update the toolchains and add in the rest of the game.
+However, the toolchain maintainer didn't care about backwards compatibility until it was too late.
-- DSi Mode Hacking website - A website for our community and TWiLight documentation.
-Got lazy but maybe I'll do it again.
+- DSi Mode Hacking website - A website for our community.
+It would have been hosted under ds-homebrew.github.io and contained guides, flashcart kernels and other goodies.
+I didn't do it because of the overflow but maybe I could have another go at it again, especially considering Nintendo Homebrew might use it.

 ### Conclusion